ryanlewis/pr-compliment/README.md

 5. Install the webhook to your repo, selecting the **Pull request** event and providing the webtask URL that the wt command will give you.
 You can add a webhook by going to your repo settings and going to Webhooks. **Make sure you set the Content-Type to `application/json`!**
 6. You can inspect any errors using the cli command `wt logs`

+## Example

+You can see an example of the output at https://github.com/ryanlewis/pr-compliment/pull/2

 ## License

 http://unlicense.org/